rcrfonseca/p_learning/README.md

-# p_learning
-For General Learning Purposes.
+# For General Learning Purposes.
 Scientific and practical.